Garyandtang/Paper-reading-note/01_trajectory_optimization/01_trajectory_optimization.md

 ## ALTRO: A Fast Solver for Constrained Trajectory Optimization

-[PDF](https://ieeexplore.ieee.org/document/8967788)    [NOTE on AL-ILQR](https://bjack205.github.io/papers/AL_iLQR_Tutorial.pdf)   [code]()             By Taylor A. Howell; Brian E. Jackson; Zachary Manchester
+[PDF](https://ieeexplore.ieee.org/document/8967788)    [NOTE on AL-ILQR](https://bjack205.github.io/papers/AL_iLQR_Tutorial.pdf)   [code]()       [Silde by me](https://drive.google.com/file/d/1tBPyakpD0CgtCOPlbcdxDOl90gVdLYc5/view?usp=sharing)      By Taylor A. Howell; Brian E. Jackson; Zachary Manchester

 A cool paper on solving constrained trajectory optimization problem with direct collocation method and shooting method.
 The main framework is based on iLQR/DDP with lots of tricks from optimization.
 The author also provides us a note of AL-ILQR, which is very useful.

 The main contributions are as follows:

 * (From [11]) Adopt Augmented Lagrangian methods to tackle $g(x_k,u_k)\leq 0$ and $h(x_k,u_k)=0$.
-The idea is similar to ADMM, which is iteratively updating variables and  Lagrangian multipliers.
-Increasing the Lagrangian multipliers for penalization until convergence. (*Question: will it convergence with linearlization?*)
+The idea is similar to ADMM, which is iteratively updating penalty  parameters  and  Lagrangian multipliers.
+Increasing the Lagrangian multipliers for penalization until convergence. (*Question: will it convergence with linearization?*)

+  Answer: The key components of AL-ILQR is ILQR, they have some convergence guarantees.
+Some additional criteria need to be satisfied to make constraints convergence, to element this problem, author proposed [active-set projection](https://en.wikipedia.org/wiki/Active-set_method) method for solution polishing.

-* Projection line search method for solution polishing. (*Question:  convergence rate?*)
+* Active-set projection method for solution polishing. (*Question:  convergence rate?*)

+  Quite useful method in numerical optimization, here, the authors formated the problem as a QCQP by quatratization and linearization.

 * A method for initializing DDP with an infeasible state trajectory.
 The idea is also from optimization that using slack variables to solve the problem. (*Question: but why finally it will converge to $s_k =0 $?*)

+  Idea borrow from direct collocation method.

 * A numerically robust square-root formulation of the DDP algorithm.

-(Haven't read)
+  Quick useful to handle numerical ill-condition problem with matrix decomposition.

 * A strategy for solving minimum-time problems with DDP.